- 29 Oct 2024

 One-Step Automated Install

-To install the latest N3uron version, run the following command:
+To install or upgrade N3uron to the latest version, run the following command:

 curl -fsSL https://get.n3uron.com/install.sh | sudo bash